-Location: Online (January) Synchronous Lecture Time: Fridays 10:30am-1:30pm Location: UCC-58(after January) Lecture Time: Fridays 10:30am-1:30pm 1.2 Course Description:
+Location: Synchronous Lecture on Zoom Time: Tuesdays 6:30pm-9:30pm (January) Location: PAB-117 Time: Tuesdays 6:30pm-9:30pm (post January) 1.2 Course Description:

 This course introduces students to an in-depth analysis of financial planning and management with emphasis on capital structure and dividend payout policies, cost of capital and capital budgeting, and working capital management.
 The course serves as a framework for understanding a broad range of corporate financial decisions.
+Antirequisite(s): MOS 4310A/B.

-Cases and directed readings will be used to enhance learning.
-Antirequisite(s): MOS 4310A/B Prerequisite(s): MOS 2310A/B or MOS 3310A/B and enrolment in BMOS 1.3 Accessibility:
+Prerequisite(s): MOS 2310A/B OR MOS 3310A/B and enrolment in BMOS.
+1.3 Accessibility: